mattmurray/deep_reinforcement_learning/continuous_control/README.md

 ### The environment
 ---

-This environment in this project is Unity's Reacher environment [(see here)](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) where double-joined arms move to reach moving balloons.
+The environment is Unity's Reacher environment [(see here)](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) where double-joined arms move to reach moving balloons.

 - **Number of agents:** 20
 - **State size:** 33